Energy-Electrochem-Nexus/Energy-Electrochem-Nexus.github.io/README.md

 For most common actions---adding a lab member, paper, protocol, or news item---you'll be making a new Markdown file in the proper location, naming it properly, and filling in the required fields.
 In almost all cases, you can (and should!) copy an existing item, change the name, and change its content, rather than trying to write a Markdown document from scratch.

-For example, suppose you want to add a news item, which will appear on the front page, announcing that you have created a yeast strain capable of secreting high-quality chardonnay.
+For example, suppose you want to add a news item, which will appear on the front page, announcing that you have been featured on a news site for cutting edge engineering education.
 Go into the `news/_posts` folder.
 Copy one of the existing items into a new file named with today's date (it matters!) and a brief title:

 	cp 2017-10-7-bg-jmw-ecs-232nd.md 2019-12-10-stu-flipped-class.md